boutproject/BOUT-dev/manual/sphinx/user_docs/testing.rst

 skipped if these are not available.
 To do this, each ``runtest`` script can contain a line starting with ``#requires``, followed by a python expression which evaluates to ``True`` or ``False``.
-For example, the ``integrated/test-multigrid_laplace`` test is turned off on Travis when using MPICH using:
+For example, a test which doesn't work if both ARKODE and PETSc are used:

 .. code-block:: console

-   #requires not (travis and mpich)
+   #requires not (arkode and petsc)

 or if there were a test which required PETSc to be available, it could specify